OpenInverterGateway/OpenInverterGateway/README.md

 * And others ....

 ## Modbus Protocol Versions
-The documentation from Growatt on the Modbus interface is avaliable, search for "Growatt PV Inverter Modbus RS485 RTU Protocol" on Google.
+The documentation from Growatt on the Modbus interface is available, search for "Growatt PV Inverter Modbus RS485 RTU Protocol" on Google.

 The older inverters apparently use Protocol v3.05 from year 2013.
 The newer inverters apparently use protocol v1.05 from year 2018.